 The Rapise Object Manager allows you to merge the object trees of two different Rapise tests.
 This can be useful when you have a new test that needs some of the objects from a test that you have already written:

 This feature lets you build a robust set of reusable application objects during the creation of a test script and then easily use those same objects in subsequent test scroipts.

 Underpinning the object tree and object manager are the object locators used by Rapise to uniquely identify an object in the target application.
-Rapise has an array of different locators depending on whether the application is desktop, web or mobile and also depending on the specific technology being tested (Flex has different locators to Microsoft WPF for example).
+Rapise has an array of different locators depending on whether the application is desktop, web or mobile and also depending on the specific technology being tested (iOS mobile apps have different locators to Microsoft desktop applications for example).